Your January Horoscope Is Here — Time To Dream Big

 The first month of the new year has arrived.
 In astronumerology, 2024 adds up to an eight, which symbolises infinite abundance, eternal life, and ancestral guidance.
 This first month of the year is therefore about tapping into your ancestral intelligence and not trying to reinvent the wheel.
 All zodiac signs will be in the mood to reimagine their lives at the start of January, as Mercury, the Planet of Communication, ends its retrograde in the sign of Sagittarius at the start of the month.

 It’s best to wait until the Capricorn New Moon strikes on January 11 before launching anything new, and use the 10 days after that new moon to set your intentions for the new year.
 Mars’ presence in Capricorn starting January 4 will amplify our collective desire for stability, encouraging us to avoid counting our chicken before they hatch.
-The Sun enters Aquarius January 20 at 9:07 a.m.
-EST, and later that day Pluto, the Planet of Transformation, makes its iconic re-entrance into Aquarius, where it will remain until September 2024.
+The Sun enters Aquarius January 21 at 1:07 a.m.
+AEDT, and later that day Pluto, the Planet of Transformation, makes its iconic re-entrance into Aquarius, where it will remain until September 2024.

 AdvertisementADVERTISEMENT